New York: London: Tokyo:

 Using Price Elasticity to Set Optimal Prices

-• Identify Elasticity: Determine whether your product is elastic or inelastic.
-This will inform your pricing strategy.
-For elastic products, consider competitive pricing to maintain demand.
-For inelastic products, you may have more flexibility to increase prices without significantly affecting sales.
+• Identify Elasticity: Determine if your product is elastic or inelastic.
+For products with elastic demand, competitive pricing is key to maintaining steady demand.
+Conversely, if demand is inelastic, you might have the flexibility to increase prices without causing a significant drop in sales.

 Case Study: Apple Inc.